-EHS operated in 867 local agencies across 50 states and the District of Columbia, Puerto Rico, and the U.S. Virgin Islands in 2019.
+EHS operated in 870 local agencies across 50 states and the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands in 2020.

 The NHVRC is led by James Bell Associates in partnership with the Urban Institute.
 Support is provided by the Heising-Simons Foundation and the Robert Wood Johnson Foundation.
 The views expressed here do not necessarily reflect the views of the foundations.
-For details about the methodology, see the 2020 Home Visiting Yearbook.
+For details about the methodology, see the 2021 Home Visiting Yearbook.